 Work on base provided income for Carlsbad residents, money that was spent in town bolstering the local economy.
-The need for civilian workers on base for off-base housing and recreational facilities for military families all created new employment opportunities for Carlsbad residents.
+The need for civilian workers on base, for off-base housing, and for recreational facilities for military families all created new employment opportunities for Carlsbad residents.

 USO Programs & St. Michael’s

 The Carlsbad Hotel contributed to the war effort by housing recuperating military personnel.
 Nearby Hollywood celebrities, such as Leo Carrillo, contributed to USO programs held at St. Michael’s Parish Hall.
 Carrillo visited the servicemen and brought guests who were staying at his Flying LC Ranch.

 With Hollywood stars attending the Carlsbad USO, it became an exciting venue and at the same time provided a safe and inviting environment for the GIs.
 Each church in town provided volunteer staff to welcome over 688 military personnel who attended each month.

 In North Country, an era of residential growth began, and from 1940 to 1965, Oceanside’s population grew from 4,600 to 34,000.
 Escondido’s went from 4,500 to 25,000; Vista emerged from a tiny community to a town of 20,000.
 Carlsbad had become a city and grown from a little town of 4,400 to more than 12,350.
 In fact, four cities, Del Mar, Carlsbad, Vista and San Marcos, were incorporated during the period from 1940 to 1970.

 [Photo] The Rev. F.D.
 Graves, who was vicar of St. Michael’s for most of World War II.